 No Margin Loans

 Some apps, such as M1 and RobinHood, offer the opportunity to take out margin loans.
-Margin loans would allow me to take advantage of certain great purchasing opportunities that might come along if I’m cashed strapped.
+Margin loans would allow me to take advantage of certain great purchasing opportunities that might come along if I’m strapped.

 Alternatively, it could provide a long-interest line of credit.
 With M1, for example, I could borrow up to 40 percent of my portfolio’s value with interest payments between 5 percent and 6.5 percent.
 Robinhood’s margin investing is controlled by its partner, Robinhood Financial, and costs $5 per month plus interest rates between 5 percent and 9 percent.